 Psychoactive effects: Will any of these get me high?

 All cannabis plant matter contains THC.
 THC is the psycho-active ingredient that gets users high after ingesting cannabis whether it’s by smoking, eating, or drinking.
 So when looking at which of these two will get one high, the only determinant is the levels of THC in each.
 Luckily, that’s an easy issue to decipher.
 Hemp contains very little amounts of THC, 0.3% at most.
-At that potency, CBD from hemp cannot get you high at all.
+At that potency, CBD from hemp cannot get you high.
 However, weed contains a potency of THC that can get as high as 30% in some breeds and strains.
 As a result, CBD from weed can, and will most likely, get you high.

 Legality: Which one is legal?